guisehn/websimula/README.md

 ## Automated testing

-Run `rails test` to run the server automated tests.
+Run `rails test` to run automated tests for the server.

-TODO:
-- Increase server-side test coverage
-- There's no automated tests for the client code yet.

 ## Production deployment